 - 1. Default calibration (DC):

-- will be produced for every observable night
+- o will be produced for every observable night

 - will be produced without PI request

-- PIs will not be charged
+- Pls will not be charged

-- will be done during day or morning time, possibly twilight and nighttime
+- o will be done during day or morning time, possibly twilight and nighttime

 - 2. Library calibration (LC):

-- $\circ$ will be produced at some regular interval, not every observable night
+- o will be produced at some regular interval, not every observable night

-- will be produced without PI request
+- o will be produced without PI request

-- $\circ$ $\,$ PIs will not be charged
+- Pls will not be charged

-- will be done during daytime, possibly twilight and nighttime
+- o will be done during daytime, possibly twilight and nighttime

 - 3. User-requested charged calibrations (UCC):

-- will be produced by PI request
+- o will be produced by PI request

-- $\circ$ will be done during nighttime
+- will be done during nighttime

-- PI will be charged
+- o PI will be charged

 - 4. User-requested non-charged calibrations (UNC):

-- will be produced by PI request
+- o will be produced by PI request

 - will be done during daytime and/or twilight

 - PI will not be charged